yongyiwong/urlshortener/README.md

   }
 ```

-# size unique url can be controlled through size of shorten url
+# size of unique urls can be controlled through size of shorten url

 size of shorten url is defined in env